fatihtatoglu/fatihtatoglu.github.io/page/en/about-me.en.md

 To contact me, you can send a message on [Linkedin](https://www.linkedin.com/in/fatihtatoglu/ "Fatih Tatoğlu | LinkedIn").
 You can follow my project on my [GitHub](https://github.com/fatihtatoglu/ "fatihtatoglu (Fatih Tatoğlu)") account.

-## Why am I just developer?
+## Why am I just a developer?

-In my business life, I have developed many software and processes.
+In my business life, I have developed much software and processes.
 While I have developed software, I have realized that I have also developed team members and people.
 In addition, I have also developed myself.
 So I can say "I am a developer".